 - Wash them a couple of times to ensure all foreign elements are removed.

 - Soak them in 2 cups of water in a container.

 - After 12 hours, the bengal gram or kala chana would have puffed up a little.

 - Now put them in a wet and thin kitchen cloth.
 Keep this inside the container and fold the cloth over the bengal gram.
 Place the lid loosely on top.
-The idea is that they get some air circulation and stay moist at the same time.
-Don’t wrap them too tight because they need room to grow.
+They should get some air circulation and stay moist at the same time.
+Don’t wrap them too tight because they also need room to grow.

 - They can be kept in refrigerator for a few days.
 You can eat them raw in salads or cook them lightly to make a Sprouted Bengal Gram (Kale Chane) Snack.